Telecommunication-Telemedia-Assessment/sophoappeal_images/README.md

 For this repo you need to have git-lfs installed, see [git-lfs](https://git-lfs.github.com/).

-* python3, python3-pip, git, imagemagick, wget
+* python3, python3-pip, git, imagemagick, wget, unzip
 * jupyternotebook for the analysis scripts

 Run `./prepare.sh` to download all images.